This article first published in the Financial Times in September 2017.

 That review also found zero rigorous studies of education in several populous countries, such as Nigeria, and fewer than three each for Brazil, Argentina, Democratic Republic of Congo and Turkey.
 Another study found there were no studies about making secondary education more relevant to the skills that students will need for employment or civic participation.

-It is clear that there are two quite distinct challenges, however.
+However, it is clear that there are two quite distinct challenges.
 The first is getting children to attend school (“participation”).
 The second is ensuring that they learn while there.
-Without the latter, schools are just holding pens for parents who are out working during the day.
+Without the latter, schools are just holding pens while parents are out working during the day.
 I’ve certainly visited schools like that.